DESCRIPTIONS OF WORKSHOPS and MASTER CLASSESMaster Classes offer individualized instruction for a finite number of singers.

 "In this master class, we'll work with singers performing songs from all different disciplines while staying true to the stylistic demands of each genre.
 I'll touch on voice, diction, character and storytelling.
-An example from one of my cabaret concerts: I sing Mimi's first aria from LA BOHEME in Italian laying on a sofa and then cross to the crook of the piano and sing "Bill" from SHOWBOAT as if I were singing an American art song (which it is!) and then later I sing "L'Accordéoniste" in French against a wall, then go into the aria "Marietta's Lied" in German.
+An example from one of my cabaret concerts: I sing Mimi's first aria from La Bohemes in Italian lying on a sofa and then cross to the crook of the piano and sing "Bill" from SHOWBOAT as if I were singing an American art song (which it is!) and then later I sing "L'Accordéoniste" in French against a wall, then go into the aria "Marietta's Lied" in German.
 With each song or aria I hope to tell my story, simply, authentically respecting both the composer and lyricist in the style it was intended."

 - CHRISTIAN PAGÈS: Body and Song: The Voice Incorporated